 How does this apply here?

-Complementing its dedication to open collaboration, trust, and development, the DTP group is committed to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, or religion (or lack thereof).
+Complementing its dedication to open collaboration, trust, and development, the A&I group is committed to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, or religion (or lack thereof).
 We do not tolerate harassment of group members in any form.
 Sexual language and imagery are universally unacceptable for any group venue, including group meetings, presentations, or discussions.

 The Less Quick Version